Field Activity: DYNAMIC (AFDL 6)

-Dynamic (AFDL 6) Executive Director, Mid-Atlantic Regional Maintenance Center DET
+Dynamic (AFDL 6) Commanding Officer, Mid-Atlantic Regional Maintenance Center DET

 DYNAMIC (AFDL-6) was built by the Chicago Bridge and Iron Company, Eureka, California.